 When is it time for reintroductions and does that mean I would now use the Paleo diet?

 The reintroduction phase is part of the overall Autoimmune Protocol after eliminations.
 The recommendation is to eliminate for approx. 1-3 months and not any longer than that.
 Many people start to see a reduction in symptoms like reduced fatigue, pain, and digestive issues within the first month and start to consider reintroductions on their own or with a practitioner for more support.
-If symptoms aren’t resolving at all, it’s likely there’s much more that needs to be addressed like possible gut infections, mold exposure, or other health conditions that really need to be prioritized or handled in tandem with dietary tweaks.
+If symptoms aren’t resolving at all, there’s likely much more that needs to be addressed like possible gut infections, mold exposure, or other health conditions that need to be prioritized or handled in tandem with dietary tweaks.
 Depending on how you feel mentally, physically, and emotionally, it’s an incredibly personal decision on when the right time to reintroduce foods is.

 Check out my post about reintroductions here for more tips and tools when you approach that part!